-11 AAC 55.050.
-Agriculture Land.
-Land classified agricultural is land that, by reason of its climate, physical features, and location, is suitable for present or future agricultural cultivation or development and that is intended for present or future agricultural use.

-11 AAC 55.070.
+- 11 AAC 55.050.
+Agricultural Land.
+Land classified agricultural is land that, by reason of its climate, physical features, and location, is suitable for present or future agricultural cultivation or development and that is intended for present of future agricultural use. - 11 AAC 55.055.
+Coal Land.
+Land classified coal is land where coal resources exist and where development is occurring or is reasonably likely to occur, or where the coal potential has been determined to be high or moderate under 11 AAC 85.010. - 11 AAC 55.070.
 Forest Land.
-Land classified forest is land that is or has been forested and is suited for forest management because of its physical, climatic, and vegetative conditions.

-11 AAC 55.120.
+Land classified forest is land that is or has been forested and is suited for forest management because of its physical, climatic, and vegetative conditions. - 11 AAC 55.120.
 Material Land.
-Land classified material is land that is suitable for the extraction of common varieties of sand, gravel, stone, peat, clay, and other similar materials.

-11 AAC 55.160.
+Land classified material is land that is suitable for the extraction of common varieties of sand, gravel, stone, peat, clay, and other similar materials. - 11 AAC 55.130 Mineral Land.
+Land classified mineral is land where known mineral resources exist and where development is occurring or is reasonably likely to occur, or where there is reason to believe that commercial quantities of minerals exist. - 11 AAC 55.160.
 Public Recreation Land.
-Land classified public recreation is land that is suitable for recreation uses, waysides, parks, campsites, scenic overlooks, hunting, fishing or boating access sites, trail corridors, or greenbelts along bodies of water or roadways.

-11 AAC 55.170.
-Reserved Use Land. (a) Land classified reserved use is land that:

-- 1) is reserved for transfer to another governmental or non-governmental agency that is performing a public service; - 2) is reserved for transfer through land exchanges; or - 3) has been designated for a public facility.
+Land classified public recreation is land that is suitable for recreation uses, waysides, parks, campsites, scenic overlooks, hunting, fishing or boating access sites, trail corridors, or greenbelts along bodies of water or roadways. - 11 AAC 55.170.
+Reserved Use Land. (a) Land classified reserved use is land that: - 1) is reserved for transfer to another governmental or non-governmental agency that is performing a public service; - 2) is reserved for transfer through land exchanges; or

-(b) Nothing in this section requires classification of land identified for a future land exchange under AS 38.50.

-11 AAC 55.200.
+- 3) has been designated for a public facility. - (b) Nothing in this section requires classification of land identified for a future land exchange under AS 38.50. - 11 AAC 55.200.
 Resource Management Land.
-Land classified resource management is either:

-April 2008

-- land that might have a number of important resources, but for which a specific resource allocation decision is not possible because of a lack of adequate resource, economic, or other relevant information; or for which a decision is not necessary because the land is presently inaccessible and remote and development is not likely to occur within the next 10 years; or - 2) land that contains one or more resource values, none of which is of sufficiently high value to merit designation as a primary use.

-11 AAC 55.202.
+Land classified resource management is either: - 1) land that might have a number of important resources, but for which a specific resource allocation decision is not possible because of a lack of adequate resource, economic, or other relevant information; or for which a decision is not necessary because the land is presently inaccessible and remote and development is not likely to occur within the next 10 years; or - 2) land that contains one or more resource values, none of which is of sufficiently high value to merit designation as a primary use. - 11 AAC 55.202.
 Settlement Land.
-An upland area classified settlement is land that is, by reason of its physical qualities and location, suitable for year-round or seasonal residential or private recreational use or for commercial or industrial development.
+An upland area classified settlement is land that is, by reason of its physical qualities and location, suitable for year-round or seasonal residential or private recreational use or for commercial or industrial development. - 11 AAC 55.222.

-11 AAC 55.215.
-Waterfront Development Land.
-Land classified waterfront development is tideland, submerged land, or shoreland that is suitable to be used for commercial or industrial activities such as fish processing, aquatic farming, mineral and log transfer facilities, or commercial recreation.

-11 AAC 55.222.
 Water Resources Land.
-Land classified water resources is land encompassing watersheds or portions of watersheds and is suitable for such uses as water supply, watershed protection, or hydropower sites.

-11 AAC 55.230.
+Land classified water resources is land encompassing watersheds or portions of watersheds and is suitable for such uses as water supply, watershed protection, or hydropower sites. - 11 AAC 55.230.
 Wildlife Habitat Land.
-Land classified wildlife habitat is land which is primarily valuable for:

-- 1) fish and wildlife resource production, whether existing or through habitat manipulation, to supply sufficient numbers or diversity of species to support commercial, recreational, or traditional uses on an optimum sustained yield basis; or - 2) a unique or rare assemblage of a single or multiple species of regional, state, or national significance.
+Land classified wildlife habitat is land which is primarily valuable for: - 1) fish and wildlife resource production, whether existing or through habitat manipulation, to supply sufficient numbers or diversity of species to support commercial, recreational, or traditional uses on an optimum sustained yield basis; or - 2) a unique or rare assemblage of a single or multiple species of regional, state, or national significance.